Military logistics: Definitions

 The term came to mean not just the planning of activities, but the activities themselves as well.
 In 1888, Charles C. Rogers created a course on naval logistics at the Naval War College.
-In Farrow's Military Encyclopedia (1895), Edward S. Farrow, and instructor in tactics at West Point provided this definition:
+In Farrow's Military Encyclopedia (1895), Edward S. Farrow, an instructor in tactics at West Point defined logistics as "that branch of the military art embracing all the details for moving and supplying armies."

-Bardin considers the application of this word by some writers as more ambitious than accurate.
-It is derived from Latin logista, the administrator or intendant of the Roman armies.
-It is properly that branch of the military art embracing all the details for moving and supplying armies.
-It includes the operations of the ordnance, quartermaster's, subsistence, medical, and pay departments.
-It also embraces the preparation and regulation of magazines, for opening a campaign, and all orders of march and other orders from the general-in-chief relative to moving and supplying armies.

 The term was popularised during the Second World War.
-In Logistics in World War II: Final Report of the Army Service Forces, Lieutenant General LeRoy Lutes, the commanding general of the Army Service Forces, gave the term a more expansive definition:
+In Logistics in World War II: Final Report of the Army Service Forces, Lieutenant General LeRoy Lutes, the commanding general of the Army Service Forces, gave the term a more expansive definition, embracing all military activities not encompassed by strategy and tactics.

-The word "logistics" has been given many different shades of meaning.
-A common definition is: "That branch of military art which embraces the details of the transport, quartering, and supply of troops in military operations."
-As the word is used in the following pages, its meaning is even broader.
-It embraces all military activities not included in the terms "strategy" and "tactics."
-In this sense, logistics includes procurement, storage, and distribution of equipment and supplies; transport of troops and cargo by land, sea, and air; construction and maintenance of facilities; communication by wire, radio, and the mails; care of the sick and wounded; and the induction, classification, assignment, welfare and separation of personnel.

 NATO uses a more restrictive definition:

 The science of planning and carrying out the movement and maintenance of forces.
 In its most comprehensive sense, the aspects of military operations which deal with:

 In the 1960s, the term "logistics" began to be used in the business world, where it means physical distribution and supply chain management.
 This is far more restricted than the military definition.

 Logistics is an enabler of military operations, not an end in itself.
 Poor logistics can result in defeat, but even the best logistics cannot guarantee victory.
 Conversely, the best possible logistics is not always required: fit for purpose can suffice.